Pre-development & planning. Community & stakeholder engagement. Local food chain development. Construction support. Project management & compliance.

 Project Management and Compliance

-A mother and two children shopping for produce at an outdoor farmer's market, all smiling and wearing aprons.
+A woman and two young girls shopping at an outdoor farmer's market, smiling and wearing aprons, surrounded by fresh fruits and vegetables.

 Pre-Development and Planning